-- [¶ 3] Taxpayers identify the following issues on appeal: - 1.
-Did the County Board of Equalization act arbitrarily and capriciously or otherwise not in accordance with the law when it did not consider the failure of the Assessor to fulfill his legal obligation to provide the Taxpayer copies of the Statements of Consideration (SOC) used to determine the values of the Taxpayer's properties?

-- 2. Did the County Board of Equalization act arbitrarily and capriciously or otherwise not in accordance with the law when it allowed the Assessor to introduce evidence of value, ie: his summaries, without him being able to provide the supporting Statements of Consideration? - 3.
+- [¶ 3] Taxpayer identifies the following issues on appeal: - 1.
+Did the County Board of Equalization act arbitrarily and capriciously or otherwise not in accordance with the law when it did not consider the failure of the Assessor to fulfill his legal obligation to provide the Taxpayer copies of the Statements of Consideration (SOC) used to determine the values of the Taxpayer's properties? - 2.
+Did the County Board of Equalization act arbitrarily and capriciously or otherwise not in accordance with the law when it allowed the Assessor to introduce evidence of value, ie: his summaries, without him being able to provide the supporting Statements of Consideration? - 3.
 Did the County Board of Equalization act arbitrarily and capriciously or otherwise not in accordance with the law when it failed to consider Chapter 7 Uniform County Board of Equalization Practice and Procedure Rules, Section 9(b) and WRCP Rule 37(b)(2)(A)(ii) Failure to Comply with a Court Order during their deliberations. - 4.
 Did the Hearing Officer err in denying the Taxpayer's Motion in Limine?

-(Taxpayers' Briefs, 2).
+(Taxpayer's Brief, 2).

-- [¶ 4] Assessor, in response, identified the issues as: - 1.
-Did the Natrona County Board of Equalization ("CBOE") act arbitrarily, capriciously or otherwise not in accordance with the law when it held a hearing for Taxpayer's appeals and admitted evidence? - 2.
-Did Taxpayer overcome the strong presumption that Assessor correctly applied Wyoming Tax law? - 3.
+- $[\P 4]$ Assessor, in response, identified the issues as: - 1.
+Did the Natrona County Board of Equalization ("CBOE) act arbitrarily, capriciously or otherwise not in accordance with the law when it held a hearing for Taxpayer's appeals and admitted evidence? - 2.
+Is it contrary to law for Taxpayers' agent/representative to both represent Taxpayer and testify as an expert witness? - 3.
+Did Taxpayer overcome the strong presumption that Assessor correctly applied Wyoming Tax law? - 4.
 Is there substantial evidence to support Assessor's valuation?

-(Assessor's Briefs, 1).
+(Assessor's Brief, 1) (footnote omitted).

-- $[\P 5]$ We rephrase the questions presented as follows: - 1) Did the County Board conduct the pre-hearing processes and contested case hearing in accordance with law? - 2) Did the County Board rely upon substantial evidence and correctly apply Wyoming law in affirming the assessments?
+- [¶ 5] We rephrase the questions presented as follows: - 1) Did the County Board conduct the pre-hearing and contested case hearing processes in accordance with law? - 2) Did the County Board rely upon substantial evidence and correctly apply Wyoming law in affirming the assessments.

-PROCEEDINGS BEFORE HEARING OFFICER AND COUNTY BOARD1
+PROCEEDINGS BEFORE HEARING OFFICER AND COUNTY BOARD

-[¶ 6] Taxpayers, through business representative Ken Carpenter, appealed several dozen 2020 assessments of various Natrona County residential improved and residential vacant properties.2 Mr. Carpenter enlisted the assistance of former Johnson County Assessor, Cynthia Barlow, doing business as "OnPoint Business Consulting, LLC," to present Taxpayers' appeals to the County Board.
-(See 2021-67 R. at 18; 2021-68 R. at 82; 2021-72 R. at 17; 2021-75 R. at 92; 2021-76 R. at 18).

-[¶7] Prior to each contested case hearing, Taxpayers, through Mr. Carpenter and Ms. Barlow, labored to acquire valuation data from Assessor, to better understand the taxable valuations assessed.
-Mr. Carpenter demanded that Assessor turn over voluminous information, eventually seeking a subpoena duces tecum3, to compel the production of Assessor's valuation materials.
-We will not review these numerous demands in depth.
-Suffice to say, Taxpayers aggressively demanded Assessor's relevant valuation information in accordance with Wyoming Statutes section 39-13-109(b) (2021), which requires that Assessors share valuation information, upon request, no less than thirty days before a contested case hearing.
-See infra ¶¶ 23-24.
+- [¶6] Taxpayer, through business representative Ken Carpenter, appealed the 2020 assessment of its Natrona County residential improved property.
+Mr. Carpenter enlisted the assistance of former Johnson County Assessor, Cynthia Barlow, doing business as "OnPoint Business Consulting, LLC," to present Taxpayer's appeals to the County Board.
+(R. at 12). - [¶7] Prior to each contested case hearing, Taxpayer, through Mr. Carpenter, labored to acquire valuation data from Assessor, to better understand the taxable valuations assessed.
+Mr. Carpenter demanded Assessor turn over voluminous information, eventually seeking a subpoena duces tecum2, to compel the production of Assessor's valuation materials.
+We will not review these numerous discovery demands in depth.
+Suffice to say, Taxpayer aggressively demanded access to Assessor's relevant valuation information in accordance with Wyoming Statutes section 39-13-109(b) (2021), which requires that assessors share valuation information upon request no less than thirty days before a contested case hearing.
+See infra ¶¶ 23-24. - [¶8] Unsatisfied with Assessor's response, Taxpayer filed a Motion in Limine seeking to prevent Assessor from admitting into evidence the evidentiary basis of his valuations.
+(R. at 129-34).3 Taxpayer claimed that, because Assessor had not sufficiently complied